fredzzhang/pvic/README.md

 ## Training and Testing

-Refer to the [documentations](docs.md) for model checkpoints and training/testing commands.
+Refer to the documentation for model checkpoints and training/testing commands.

+## License

+PViC is released under the [BSD-3-Clause License](./LICENSE).

 ## Citation